micro:bit Circuit Schematics, assembly and test point map

 This processor does not have any connection to the GPIO pins on the micro:bit.

-There are two sensor IC’s on the micro:bit, an accelerometer and a magnetometer.
-The accelerometer measures acceleration in 3 axies, and the magnetometer can be used as a compass, as well as a magnetic field detector.
+There is one combined motion sensor IC on the micro:bit, that contains an accelerometer and a magnetometer.
+The accelerometer measures acceleration in 3 axes, and the magnetometer can be used as a compass, as well as a magnetic field detector.

-The magnetometer can generate one processor interrupt for the application processor, and the accelerometer can generate two different processor interrupts for the application processor.
+The magnetometer can generate one processor interrupt for the application processor, and the accelerometer can generate two different processor interrupts in V1 or just one in V2.

-Note, the physical orientation of these two IC’s is important for binary compat with the driver code in the application processor, which assumes a particular physical orientation in it’s calculations.
+Note, the physical orientation of this IC is important for binary compatibility with the driver code in the application processor, which assumes a particular physical orientation in its calculations.

 Power to the micro:bit can be provided by 3 sources: The USB, the battery connector, and the 3V pad on the edge connector.